sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 More details coming soon!

 ### News
+May 6: The deadline for Shared Task proposals (Generation Challenges) has been extended to June 11, 2023.

 May 8: You can now make your submissions to INLG 2023 [here](https://softconf.com/n/inlg2023/).

 May 5: The [list of Workshops](https://inlg2023.github.io/workshops.html) is now available.